elm-fluent/elm-fluent/docs/overview.rst

 You now need to distribute your ``.ftl`` files and get translations for the other languages you support.
 These are saved into the correct sub folder in your locales directory and committed to VCS.
 (Mozilla has developed the `Pontoon
-<https://github.com/mozilla/pontoon>`_ system to help with this part, but
+<https://github.com/mozilla/pontoon>`_ system which provides a GUI for editing
-elm-fluent doesn't have good integration with it yet).
+``.ftl`` files, but elm-fluent doesn't have good integration with it yet).

 Finally, you can now compile the ``.ftl`` for all the languages, compile your Elm app and deploy.